 - Work on how you can implement changes to reach your target

-E.g. Write meal plans and cook in bulk, find free activities to do in your spare time, recycle all your cans and bottles for extra cash.
+You could write meal plans and cook in bulk, find free activities to do in your spare time, or recycle all your cans and bottles for extra cash.

 4. Start saving

-Make sure it’s not too easy to get too, otherwise you could be more tempted to dip into it.
+Make sure your money isn’t too easy to get to, otherwise you could be more tempted to dip into it.

 When you set up your bank account, talk to the bank about a savings plan as well.
-They can give you lots of ideas about the best way to save for you, including where your savings will get the most interest etc.
+They can give you lots of ideas about the best way to save for you, including where your savings will get the most interest.

-The money you put away could help you buy a car, go towards uni, or pay for your gap year gallivanting.
+The money you put away could help you buy a car, go towards uni, or pay for your gap year.

 You can find heaps more useful resources and tips on money in the Money Matters section of our website.